 Maybe, some attend a direct, clear answer after this presentation but I will disappoint those wishes: I don’t know.
 It is a purely politic decision and the responsibility is up to the decision makers.
 And I am aware of the European reality that this future decision will be influenced and shaped by several clashes of the different European decision makers (Member States, European Parliament, Commission).
 But these questions (and the numbers of each budget entries) are still open.

-An important additional aspect to this political decision might be the appropriate consideration of the real added value of healthcare spendings for the society.
-Although it won’t have direct economic benefits, more workplaces or economic investments, their positive and indispensable indirect effects can be hardly overestimated.
+An important additional aspect to this political decision might be the appropriate consideration of the real added value of healthcare spending for the society.
+Although it will not have direct economic benefits, more workplaces or economic investments, their positive and indispensable indirect effects can be hardly overestimated.

 I remain at your disposal.